on "the asocial"

-Our social needs are very real and important but they can also inhibit spontaneity and a more creative expression of ourselves when interacting with others.
-Those who enter this Paratheatre process to meet their social needs -- for acceptance, for family and community belonging, for friendship or courtship, for approval -- inevitably meet with frustration.
+Though our social needs are very real and important, they can also inhibit spontaneity and a more creative expression of ourselves when interacting with others.
+Those who enter this Paratheatre process to meet their social needs -- for acceptance, for family and community belonging, for friendship or courtship, for approval -- meet with frustration.
 Paratheatre simply does not support a social process.
 This is why participation in ParaTheatrical ReSearch Labs requires an active and healthy social life beyond the workspace.
-To this end, participants are asked not to chit-chat or socialize before and during each 3-hour work session.
+To this end, participants are asked not to chit-chat or socialize before and during each work session.
 After each session is over, everyone is free to socialize as they will.
 This asocial approach is not a philosophy or a belief system or a dogma nor is it meant as any ideal for living.
 It's simply a device to support a more direct experience of the Body's treasure trove of forces, images, memories, and emotions within the group dynamics of Paratheatre.
-Much like any other Paratheatre method, we use this asocial approach as a tool and not an end in itself.
+We use this asocial approach as a tool and not an end in itself.
 After the tool is used, we put it back in the shed and return to our social lives.

 Other Writings on Paratheatre